aravindhnivas/FELion-Spectrum-Analyser/Archives/test1/README.md

 and Mass Spectrum Analyser.

 Just install using "install.bat" file.
-If something is wrong, just copy this whole folder to the Local disk and try install.bat again

 The program will the installed in the folder "C:\FELion-GUI" Shortcut of the programs are created in the User's Desktop and Start Menu.